carlosrisma/doctutorial/docs/source/Emulation.rst

 In the default emulation mode, messages will be sent, through the specified interface, as broadcast packets encapsulated inside BTP and GeoNetworking.

-The user can also specify, however, a _UDP mode_, enabling the transmission of messages to an external UDP server.
+The user can also specify, however, a UDP mode, enabling the transmission of messages to an external UDP server.
 In this case, the ETSI V2X messages (i.e. CAM, DENM) will be encapsulated inside BTP --> GeoNetworking --> UDP --> IPv4, and sent to a host with a specified IPv4 and port.

 *Any host is fine, but the following limitations apply:*